swillasnomads/Blog/content/posts/Apr13-19_Sydney.md

 {{< carousel title=" " >}}
 &nbsp;

 We could not have asked for a better stay in Sydney.
-Thank you Val & Johny.
+Thank you Val & Johnny.

 {{< figure src="/img/Apr13-19/val_johny_prosecco.jpg" >}}
 &nbsp;